contentauth/c2pa-python/docs/native-resources-management.md

 #### Cache invalidation

 A `Reader` caches its manifest data, keyed to the handle it was read from.
 A successful `with_fragment()` swap invalidates that cache, and both the invalidation and every cache read in `json()` happen under the resource's lock, so a reader never observes a half-updated cache.
-The handle swap itself runs as a shared-style in-flight call rather than under that lock (native calls never hold it, per [Locking](#locking)), so there is a brief window between the new handle landing and the old cache being cleared.
-A `json()` on another thread that acquires the lock inside that window finds the stale cache still populated and returns it without ever consulting the handle, serving a manifest for the fragment just replaced. `_fragment_lock` does not close this window, since it only serializes `with_fragment()` against itself; a caller sharing one Reader across threads for both fragment-feeding and reading needs to serialize those two together itself.
+The handle swap runs as a shared-style in-flight call rather than under that lock (native calls never hold it, per [Locking](#locking)), so there is a window between the new handle landing and the old cache being cleared.
+A `json()` on another thread that acquires the lock inside that window finds the stale cache populated and returns it without consulting the handle, serving a manifest for the fragment just replaced. `_fragment_lock` does not close this window, since it only serializes `with_fragment()` against itself; a caller sharing one Reader across threads for both fragment-feeding and reading needs to serialize those two together itself.

 ## Which method